petercorke/help2doc/README.md

 * `--rtb` and `--mvtb` add specific footer and copyright notices to the output documentation.
 This needs to be generalized.
 * the MATLAB file parser still needs work
 * I think the HTML output generator is broken now...
+* Should build an index of all functions and classes and hyperlink any reference to them.